LiamD88/secure_plus/README.md

 * Customers having the option to log in and view there details, i.e current package they are on, how many days left etc.
 * A new part of the site with a full breakdown on everything that is on offer in each package.
 * Review section for customers to leave full reviews of our service.
-* Online chat capabilitys for customers to speak to a live agent.
+* Online chat capabilities for customers to speak to a live agent.

 # Technologies Used